 - Develop an action plan / roadmap incorporating the government’s vision and lessons learned from the on-going initiatives in the country.

 Participants at the Scoping Dialogue additionally discusses the restoration options put-forth in the ROAM assessment.
-These restoration options, as well as ideas captured in focus groups, will feed into the LUD.
+These restoration options, as well as ideas captured in focus groups, will feed into the LUD in the Mole Ecological Landscape.
 Learn more about the outcomes of the LUD here.